argosnothing/nixos-config/README.md

 * [nixosConfigurations.nix](modules/nixosConfigurations.nix)
   * [+mk-os.nix](modules/utility/+mk-os.nix) (Implementation for linux host create func)

+### Meta
+* My aspiration is that this repo will be beginner friendly enough to be used as an educational tool for learning to create your own config.
+If there is anywhere you feel could be explained in more detail feel free to message me, and I will work towards incorporating it in a README.md file in the appropriate directory.
+* My config makes heavy use of README.md, and I try to have every directory contain its own readme with more granular descriptions of its purpose and modules.

 ### Notes, implementation details.
 * `home-manager.users.username` has been aliased to `hm`. hjems user has been similarly aliased to `hj`
 * Themes are handled as standalone modules, currently rose-pine is the only one i've really configured.